HireTea

 Kroger Associate Physical task requirement Front End, Grocery, Deli, and Bakery, lift: 25-50 lbs depending on department, stand: full shift, and food safety: relevant for fresh departments, weekends, early stocking, and evening close, and general: 16 and alcohol sales: 21, bakery or deli: 18, and management: 18 Compare the posted duties with the actual standing, lifting, pace, tools, customer contact, and training expectations before ranking the role highly.

-TJX Companies Associate Physical task requirement Sales Floor, Fitting Room, Front End, and Backroom, lift: 25-50 lbs depending on role, stand: full shift, and stocking: common, weekends, closing shifts, and seasonal periods, and confirm age and eligibility in the current posting Compare the posted duties with the actual standing, lifting, pace, tools, customer contact, and training expectations before ranking the role highly.
+TJX Companies Retail Associate Physical task requirement Sales Floor, Fitting Room, Front End, and Backroom, lift: 25-50 lbs depending on role, stand: full shift, and stocking: common, weekends, closing shifts, and seasonal periods, and confirm age and eligibility in the current posting Compare the posted duties with the actual standing, lifting, pace, tools, customer contact, and training expectations before ranking the role highly.

 Lowe's Associate Physical task requirement Customer Service, Pro Services, Cashier, and Receiver/Stocker, lift: 25-50 lbs depending on role, stand: full shift, and ladder: relevant for some departments, weekends, early stocking, and closing shifts, and general: 18 Compare the posted duties with the actual standing, lifting, pace, tools, customer contact, and training expectations before ranking the role highly.